Tottori Jōhoku High School: Sumo

 The sumo club was founded in 1968.
 Ishiura, the head of the sumo club, is the current director of the school board and its principal.
 The coach of the club, Mongolian Rentsendorj Gantugs, is a former recruit of the school.
-A number of sekitori come from the ranks of the school, among whom are yokozuna Terunofuji, sekiwake Ichinojō, maegashira Ishiura, Mitoryū and Hokuseihō, Hakuōhō, Takerufuji and juryō Takakentō.
+A number of sekitori come from the ranks of the school, among whom are yokozuna Terunofuji, sekiwake Ichinojō, maegashira Ishiura, Mitoryū and Hokuseihō, Hakunofuji, Takerufuji and juryō Takakento.
 In May 2015, Terunofuji won professional sumo's top division championship, or yūshō, and he visited the school in October 2021 shortly after being promoted to yokozuna.
 Since the opening of the club, Tottori Jōhoku have produced 17 sekitori.
-The school has links to Miyagino stable, with Hakuōhō, Hokuseihō and Ishiura, the son of the current principal, all being graduates.
+The school has links to the former Miyagino stable.

 Between 2019 and 2022, Tottori Jōhoku's sumo team won four team championships and ended second place in one.
 In March 2024, the school won its first team competition in five years at the Kōchi's National High School Sumo Draft Tournament.
 Individually, and during the same period, its wrestlers won three individual championships (including medium-weight and open-weight classes).

 Since 2021, it is customary for the school to present a keshō-mawashi (ceremonial apron) to each of its former student who is promoted to juryō.
-So far, the school has offered a keshō-mawashi to Hokuseihō, Takakentō, Rōga and Hakuōhō.
+So far, the school has offered a keshō-mawashi to Hokuseihō, Takakento, Rōga and Hakunofuji.
 The aprons are usually dark red (after the colour of the school) with the head of a kirin, a traditional art figure from the Inaba Province (now Tottori Prefecture), depicted in the center.
 The words "Training without lies," the motto of the Sumo Club, and "Johōku spirit," a reminder of the alma mater, are embroidered on the side of the head along with the name of the wrestler.